SiliconLabs/wisun-br-linux-docker/README.md

     docker run -ti --privileged --network=wisun-net --name=wisun-vm wisun-img

-From now, you WiSun nodes should be able to interact with your IPv6 network.
+From now on, your WiSun nodes should be able to interact with your IPv6 network.

-Note that the container accept a few options, you can get the list with:
+Note that the container accepts a few options which you can list with:

     docker run -ti --privileged --rm wisun-img --help